 If you choose to withdraw from a course, be sure to complete the "Withdrawal from the HIT Program" form.
-This will help us to gather information regarding your decision to withdraw, which is a useful in HIT planning processes.
+This will help us to gather information regarding your decision to withdraw, which is useful in HIT planning processes.

-Last updated: May 2020
+Reviewed March 2025 SK Last updated: May 2020